Incline Bench Press Deep Dive: Techniques, Muscle Activation, & Optimal Angles

-A man without shirt, clad in gray shorts and green shoes, is performing an incline bench press.
+A shirtless man wearing gray shorts and green shoes is performing an incline bench press.

-During the incline bench press, numerous muscles are engaged, similar to those involved in flat and decline bench presses.
-However, it particularly targets the upper pecs while also activating muscles in the back, shoulders, and, of course, the triceps.7
+During the incline bench press, numerous muscles are engaged, similar to those involved in incline bench press muscles worked flat and decline bench presses.
+However, it particularly targets the upper pecs while also activating muscles in the back, shoulders, and, of course, the triceps.1

 However, this is just an overview because there’s several muscles that make up the pecs, the triceps, shoulders and arms so we’ll cover each muscle in detail, where it’s located, show a picture of each muscles, and explain their function in the incline bench.